Hospital Supply Giant Scraps Plans For Syrian Plant

-The American Jewish Congress praised Baxter's reversal but said it does not clear the company of the allegations being investigated.
+The New York-based American Jewish Congress, among several Jewish organizations that had criticized the proposed Syrian deal, praised Baxter’s reversal but said it does not clear the company of the charges under investigation.

-Loucks said that Baxter products will still be available in the Middle East through distributors and that Israel continues to be the company's largest trading partner in the region.
+Loucks noted that Baxter products will still be available in the Middle East through distributors, and that Israel continues to be the company’s largest trading partner in the region.